 Introduction and Background

-Taking into consideration the role of early warning systems in minimizing damages and losses in case of disasters, UN-SPIDER is organizing the United Nations/Germany Expert Meeting on the Use of Space-based Information in Early Warning Systems with the financial support from the Government of Germany and with the support of the German Federal Office of Civil Protection and Disaster Assistance (BBK) and Secure World Foundation.
-The expert meeting will take place in Bonn, Germany, from 25 to 26 June 2013 and will bring together space technology and disaster management communities representing national, regional and international organizations as well as internationally active private companies to share experiences and lessons learned regarding use of space-based information in early warning systems; to identify needs and to discuss knowledge management strategies to improve existing early warning systems through the incorporation of recent advances in space-based applications.
+Taking into consideration the role of early warning systems in minimizing damages and losses in case of disasters, UN-SPIDER organized the United Nations/Germany Expert Meeting on the Use of Space-based Information in Early Warning Systems with the financial support from the Government of Germany and with the support of the German Federal Office of Civil Protection and Disaster Assistance (BBK) and Secure World Foundation.
+The expert meeting took place in Bonn, Germany, from 25 to 26 June 2013 and brought together around 50 space technology and disaster management communities representing national, regional and international organizations as well as internationally active private companies to share experiences and lessons learned regarding use of space-based information in early warning systems; to identify needs and to discuss knowledge management strategies to improve existing early warning systems through the incorporation of recent advances in space-based applications.

 Space-based technologies, especially Earth Observation, provide valuable information on sudden-onset as well as on slow-onset hazards, be it information on land cover for risk assessment or to improve the warning service and response capability.
 A typical example is the use of imagery derived from satellites to track hurricanes and cyclones.
 In selected cases such as in the case of tsunamis, satellite telecommunications are the ideal mechanism to disseminate warnings in different continents.

-Taking into consideration UN-SPIDER’s mandate to serve as a bridge between the space community, the disaster risk management and the emergency response communities and to serve as a gateway to space-based information for applications including early warning systems and disaster preparedness; this expert meeting aims to define an agenda of worked aimed at improving early warning and preparedness efforts through the use of space-based information.
+Taking into consideration UN-SPIDER’s mandate to serve as a bridge between the space community, the disaster risk management and the emergency response communities and to serve as a gateway to space-based information for applications including early warning systems and disaster preparedness; this expert meeting aimed to define an agenda of work aimed at improving early warning and preparedness efforts through the use of space-based information.

 - The compilation of experiences and lessons learned from existing early warning systems that already make use of space-based information;